jamesstoneco/docker-p2pp/README.md

 Error: "Exception in thread "main" java.awt.AWTError: Can't connect to X11 window server using '192.168.1.100:0' as the value of the DISPLAY variable."

 Did you close x11?
 Run `./local-setup.sh` again to make sure it is running.

+# Future work

+Create a more secure option that doesn't the `xhost + $IP` complete white list.
+However, this is limited to your specific IP address, which is much better than a blanket `xhost +` wild card which is often cited as a common approach.
+More info on this [SO post](https://stackoverflow.com/questions/44429394/x11-forwarding-of-a-gui-app-running-in-docker)